Key Republican Lawmaker Says Intelligence Was Collected on Members of Trump Transition

 Most of the information was collected "incidentally" during the transition, from November through January, Rep. Devin Nunes said at a press conference Wednesday.
 Nunes emphasized that he believes it was all obtained legally, and noted that none of the information was related to Russia.

+When asked if he feels vindicated after being briefed by Nunes, Trump told reporters "I somewhat do."

+Nunes confirmed these new discoveries were not the wiretapping to which Trump referred in his tweets, which he said there is no evidence for, as this collecting occurred after the election.
+But when asked if this was intentional spying, he didn't rule anything out.

-The details about the people associated with the Administration had "little or no apparent foreign intelligence value" he said, but were widely disseminated in intelligence reporting.
+The details about the people associated with the Administration had "little or no apparent foreign intelligence value" Nunes said, but were widely disseminated in intelligence reporting.

 The House Intelligence committee will conduct an investigation following these revelations to see if any procedures were violated.
 Nunes said he expects the NSA to provide more information by Friday.
 He is still waiting to speak with FBI Director James Comey.